-The Dutch universities have decided to give open access an extra boost from 2019 by starting a pilot.
+The Dutch universities decided to give open access an extra boost from 2019 by starting a pilot early 2019.
 On the basis of the Taverne Amendment, the publishers' versions of short scientific works can be made available after six months via the university repository.
 It is important that the researcher explicitly asks for this.
 From January 1, 2020, the VSNU will roll out the use of the Taverne amendment widely within the affiliated universities.

 Conditions for participation